FTC-Technoverse/FtcTechnoverseCode/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/teleop/readme.md

 Welcome!

-This module, TeamCode, is the place where you will write/paste the code for your team's robot controller App.
+This module, TeamCode, is the pyourlace where you will write/paste the code for your team's robot controller App.
 This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.

 ## Creating your own OpModes

-The easiest way to create your own OpMode is to copy a Sample OpMode and make it your own.
+The easiest way to create  own OpMode is to copy a Sample OpMode and make it your own.

 Sample opmodes exist in the FtcRobotController module.
 To locate these samples, find the FtcRobotController module in the "Project/Android" tab.